Responsible Business Conduct and Freedom of Association

 • How to strengthen grievance mechanisms, remediation and dispute resolution options.

-1. Company staff working on sustainability/ESG, compliance, human resources, industrial relations, procurement/sourcing and legal affairs.
+• Enterprises, including staff working on sustainability/ESG, compliance, human resources, industrial relations, procurement, sourcing, legal and internal audit.

 How the course works